mcosmr/github_data-cleaning/CODEBOOK.md

 - Set activity labels in ytest and ytrain data using index activities labes
 - getting  test data  and train data all together

-- 3. Extracts only the measurements on the mean and standard deviation for each measurement.
+* Extracts only the measurements on the mean and standard deviation for each measurement.

-- Uses descriptive activity names to name the activities in the data set.
+* Use descriptive activity names to name the activities in the data set with the following criteria:

-- criteria:
-a) All lower case when posible
+- All lower case when posible
-b) not duplicated
+- Not duplicated
-c) not have underscores or dots or white spaces
+- Not have underscores or dots or white spaces

-- 4. From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.
+* From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.
 Set new tidy data set

-- 5. write new tidy data set
+* Write new tidy data set

 ---------------------------------------------
-output of this Project
+Output of this Project
 ---------------------------------------------

 The output of this project will be an independent tidy data set with the average of each variable for each activity and each subject.